Currencies of the World: How Well Do You Know Your Money?

 Fiduciary money

-Fiduciary money is the liquid money—including cash, checks, banknotes, or bank drafts—that’s in circulation within a country.
+Fiduciary money is liquid money circulating within a country, including cash, checks, banknotes, or bank drafts.

 What about cryptocurrency?